maciejsikora/angularjs-components-example/README.md

 To run project:

-1. Install dependencies:
+1.Install dependencies:
 ```
 npm install
 ```

-2. Build program
+2.Build program
 ```
 npm run build
 ```

-3. Run it on some local web server for example http-server from node ( npm install http-server )
+3.Run it on some local web server for example http-server from node ( npm install http-server )

-4. To development run:
+4.For development run:
 ```
 npm run watch
 ```